lkodinsson/MARS/Old/Core/Characters/Archetypes.md

 ## Warmage

-Where fighters might represent more varied martial roles, warmages are trained specifically for war.
+Where fighters might represent more varied martial roles, warmages are trained more specifically for war.
 Empires prefer to employ warmages due to their affiliation with the military, rather than wizards who are more likely to seek their own interests.
+While warmages lack the diplomatic tact of their fighter counterparts, they are still capable of administering general medicine.

 **Skills** [Athletics](/Core/PHB.md#athletics-str) (r6), [Wizardry (Enchantment or Transmutation)](/Fantasy/Skills.md#wizardry-int) (r6), [Finesse](/Core/PHB.md#finesse-dex), [Martial](/Core/PHB.md#martial-dex), or [Ranged](/Core/PHB.md#ranged-dex) (r6), [Medicine](/Core/PHB.md#medicine-int) (r6), [Perception](/Core/PHB.md#perception-dex) (r6)
 **Maneuvers** Warmages start with one maneuver.